 Flower Moon Mandala

 We started this activity by going for a nature walk around our yard to collect flowers.
 We searched for flowers of different colors and sizes and brought them inside to cut the stems and pick off the petals.
-I let the boys sort the flower pieces into the bowl pictured below.
+I let the boys sort the flower pieces into a sectioned bowl.

 Next I cut contact paper into a circle and started the mandala for the boys to show them how to stick the flowers on the paper.
 The boys quickly joined in and loved arranging the flower pieces in different ways on the contact paper.